10:10 Keynote session: Building profit with purpose

 Finola McDonnell, CCMO, FT

-10:25 Crafting your narrative: Engaging and empowering your stakeholders through storytelling
+10:50 Crafting your narrative: Inspiring confidence and trust through storytelling

 In this session, Matt Painter will bring delegates up to speed with the latest challenges, opportunities and emerging issues facing today’s CCOs and Corporate Affairs leaders.
 Matt will share the latest data on key global trends, as well as insights from the Ipsos Reputation Council – an advisory group of 150+ senior communicators from some of the world’s most respected organisations.